A LOVE STORY

 Shaun later went on to become a full-time firefighter in Moncton and worked his way up the ranks to Captain, all the while continuing to study the art of beer making whenever he had the chance.

-Using every minute of his spare time and all his vacation days with the Fire Department, he began selling brewery equipment for DME on the side.
-With his past experience brewing beer, he was eventually brought in to help install the equipment he sold as well which led him to travel the globe setting up breweries.
+Using every moment of his spare time and all his vacation days at the Fire Department, he began selling brewery equipment for DME on the side.
+With his past experience brewing beer, he was often brought in to help install the equipment he sold which led him to travel the globe helping to set up breweries.

 Shaun helped build dozens of breweries all up the Eastern seaboard of the United States, and eventually built breweries in Palestine, Ireland and finally, Kazakhstan.

 While in Kazakhstan, he met his future wife Lilia and convinced her to come back to Canada with him and help him finally build a brewery of his own.

 They soon were married and the planning began...